Alienover/dotfiles/install/arch/README.md

 ```

-4. Encroll the keys, with `--microsoft` if need dual boot with Windows
+4. Enroll the keys, with `--microsoft` if need dual boot with Windows

 ```shell
 sbctl encroll-keys [--micronsoft]